ckeditor/ckeditor5/docs/installation/integrations/drupal.md

 * {@link features/format-painter Format painter} to easily style the edited text.
 * Enhanced {@link features/paste-from-office-enhanced Paste from Office} and {@link features/import-word Import from Word} features.
 * Handy one-click {@link features/export-pdf Export to PDF} and {@link features/export-word Export to Word} features that offer portability and cross-platform interoperability.
+* {@link features/mentions Mentions} features that lets you tag other users in comments.

 ## Supported Drupal versions